JeremiahKaren/35percent.github.io/_posts/2018-10-06-ruby-triangle-goes-to-committee.md

 Similarly, the caveat that an (undisclosed) '_sensitivity analysis applied in this review also shows that relatively small changes in key variables would result in a viable scheme_' illustrates the uncertainties surrounding the viability assessment for this scheme. [^3]

 ## Reprovision of recycling facilities - at whose cost?
-Because of the capital's shortage of waste recycling facilities, the Mayor's London Plan stipulates that any waste recycling facilities lost through redevelopment must be reprovided.
+The capital has a shortage of waste recycling facilities, so the Mayor's London Plan stipulates that any waste recycling facilities lost through redevelopment must be reprovided.
 The [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!S%2bIqqCm1W5sBBPLbS6aFWQ%3d%3d!%7d%7d%7d) explains that Southwark Council has bought land in the vicinity in order to reprovide the existing waste recycling facilities (Southwark Metals), but doesn't say whether this will be at the Council's or the developer's expense.

 ![](http://35percent.org/img/rubytrianglewaste.png)
 *Extract from the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!S%2bIqqCm1W5sBBPLbS6aFWQ%3d%3d!%7d%7d%7d)*